Co-existence of Bloch and Neel walls in a collinear antiferromagnet: Introduction

 One of the great unknowns of antiferromagnetism is the domain wall that separates regions with different orientation of the magnetic order parameter.
 The domain-wall structure influences the thermal stability \cite{Shpyrko2007}, exchange bias \cite{Radu2008}, and magnetoresistance \cite{Jaramillo2007,Wornle2019} of antiferromagnets.
-Furthermore, the type of domain wall, Bloch or N\'{e}el, determines their response to current-induced spin torques \cite{Hals2011,Gomonay2016,Shiino2016,Baldrati2019}, which is of relevance for emerging applications of antiferromagnets in spintronics \cite{Baltz2018,Jungwirth2016}.
+Furthermore, the type of domain wall, Bloch or N\'{e}el, determines their response to current-induced spin torques \cite{Hals2011,Gomonay2016,Shiino2016,Baldrati2019}, which is of relevance for emerging applications in spintronics of both intrinsic \cite{Jungwirth2016,Baltz2018,Manchon2019} and synthetic \cite{Duine2018,Yang2015,Luo2019,Hrabec2020} antiferromagnets.

 Unlike for ferromagnets \cite{Hubert2008}, the internal structure of domain walls in antiferromagnets is not generally known.
-Exceptions include a few systems where antiferromagnetic order is accompanied by strain \cite{Weber2003} or defects \cite{Ravlic2003} as well as monolayer-thick films \cite{Bode2006}, but no studies for bulk, intrinsic antiferromagnets have been reported.
-Theoretical analysis suggests that, in the absence of in-plane magnetic anisotropy, no preference is expressed for either Bloch or N\'{e}el walls \cite{Malozemoff2016,Chen2019}, but no experiments have thus far been reported.
+Whereas the antiferromagnetic domain pattern has been imaged for a number of materials including intrinsic antiferromagnets, multiferroics and magnetically-coupled thin films \cite{Geng2014,Cheong2020,Hellwig2003}, these studies generally do not consider the detailed internal domain wall structure.
+Exceptions include a few systems where antiferromagnetic order is accompanied by strain \cite{Weber2003} or defects \cite{Ravlic2003}, monolayer-thin films \cite{Bode2006}, and synthetic antiferromagnets \cite{Yang2015}.
+By contrast, to the best of our knowledge, no studies for bulk, intrinsic antiferromagnets have been reported.
+Theoretical analysis suggests that, in the absence of in-plane magnetic anisotropy or a Dzyaloshinskii-Moriya interaction (DMI), no preference is expressed for either Bloch or N\'{e}el walls \cite{Malozemoff2016,Gyorgy1968,Papanicolaou1995,Mitsumata2011,Chen2019}.
 The limited experimental knowledge about antiferromagnetic domain walls is due to a lack of techniques capable of spatially resolving the internal wall structure.